soda-lmu/mousePrep/README.md

 ## Workflow overview

-A typical workflow looks like:
+A typical workflow is:

-1.  **Standardize raw inputs** so downstream functions can be applied consistently.
+1.  **Standardize raw inputs** so the upcoming functions can be applied consistently.
-2.  **Clean and scope** trajectories (remove invalid/empty cases, non-mouse events, optional dataset-specific filters).
+2.  **Clean and scope** remove invalid trajectories.
-3.  **Normalize geometry and time**, and derive key timing variables (e.g., initiation time, RT, move time).
+3.  **Feature engineering**, and derive screen geometry and key time variables (e.g., initiation time, response time, move time).
-4.  **Handle quality issues** such as resize-event artifacts, slow-move outliers, and repeated visits per screen.
+4.  **Handle outliers** such as slow-move outliers, and repeated visits per screen.
-5.  **Export a cleaned dataset** or pass the standardized output to downstream tooling.
+5.  **Export a cleaned dataset** export the standardized output for further processing.

 ## Standardization first